brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 ****

-Then the Superior, or the appointed person, reads the Opening Psalm, one of the Â‘GerontikaÂ’, as follows:
+Then the Superior, or the appointed person, reads the Opening Psalm, one of the ‘Gerontika’, as follows:

 Amen.